raphaelmeyer/pico-synth/README.md

 - click on `><` and select `Reopen in Container`
 - configure and build

 Plug in a Raspberry Pi Pico (BOOTSEL) and copy the uf2 from the container to the RPi in a shell on the host.
 Paths and container name may differ.

-    docker cp <container>:/build/pico-synth/pico-synth.uf2 /run/media/.../RPI-RP2/
+    docker cp <container>:/build/executable/.../<...>.uf2 /run/media/.../RPI-RP2/

 ## Pico Synth

-The executable of the _pico-synth_ generated in `/build/pico-synth/pico-synth.uf2`.
+The executable of the _pico-synth_ is generated in `/build/executable/pico-synth/pico-synth.uf2`.

 ### Hardware